Mattancherry Palace: History

-The Palace
+Architecture

 The palace is a quadrangular structure built in Nālukettu style, the traditional Kerala style of architecture, with a courtyard in the middle.
 Certain elements of architecture, as for example the nature of its arches and the proportion of its chambers are indicative of European influence in basic Nālukettu style.

 Murals

-The glory of the palace rests on the large number of murals, executed in the best traditions of Hindu temple art, which are religious, decorative and stylised.
+There a large number of murals on the walls of the palace, executed in the traditions of Hindu temple art, which are religious, decorative and stylised.
 The murals have been painted in rich warm colours in tempera technique.

 Other exhibits

 Portraits of the Rajas of Cochin, from 1864 onwards, are displayed in what was once the Coronation Hall.
-These were painted by local artists in western style.
+These were painted by local artists in the western style.
 The ceiling of the hall is decorated with floral designs in woodcraft.
 Amongst the other exhibits in the palace are an ivory palanquin, a howdah, royal umbrellas, ceremonial dress used by the royalty, coins, stamps and drawings.

 Restoration

-In 1951, Mattancherry Palace was restored and declared a centrally protected monument.
-The palace is already undergoing a second restoration by the Archaeological Survey of India.
-The restoration will raise the historical structure to a building and a museum of an international standard, preserving its originality, yet highlighting the important facets, The palace is an architectural masterpiece showcasing the blend between colonial and Kerala architecture.
-The restoration aims at showcasing its true grandeur.
-The work which started in 2007 was scheduled to be completed by 2009.
+In 1951, the palace was restored and declared a central government protected monument.
+The palace underwent a second restoration by the Archaeological Survey of India.
+The work which started in 2007 was completed by 2009.

-Paradesi Synagogue

-Nearby is the Paradesi Synagogue built in 1568.
-Alongside are the antique shops in the meandering alleys of Jew Town, most of whose inhabitants have since migrated to Israel.
-The Mattancherry jetty and bus stand are behind the Palace.
-The area is full of shops attracting tourists hunting for mementoes to carry back home.

-Situated in between the Mattancherry Palace and the Paradesi Synagogue is the Pazhayannur Bhagavathy Temple, the ancestral deity or Paradevata of the Cochin Royal Family.
-The temple with royal patronage which shares its wall with the Jewish synagogue tells volumes about the religious tolerance and intercultural amity that existed during the time of the Kingdom of Cochin.